Updated January 2015

 Schaumburg, IL 60173

-General Guidelines for Documenting Disabilities—The following guidelines are provided to assist the applicant in documenting a need for accommodation based on an impairment that substantially limits one or more major life activities.
-To support a request for test accommodations, a candidate must please submit the following documentation from his/her testing professional:
+General Guidelines for Documenting Disabilities—When requesting a testing accommodation based on an impairment that substantially limits one or more major life activities submit the following documentation from your testing professional:

 - A detailed, comprehensive written report describing the candidate's disability and its severity and justifying the need for the requested accommodations.
 Documentation in support of requests for accommodations on the basis of a learning disability or attention-deficit/hyperactivity disorder must also comply with the Guidelines for Documenting Learning Disabilities or Guidelines for Documenting Attention-Deficit/Hyperactivity Disorder, respectively.